fetchcord/FetchCord/README.md

 ## Installing on Windows

 To install fetchcord on Windows run `python -m pip install fetchcord neofetch-win`.
+Alternatively, you can use the nefetch package from scoop as well (show more info at the expense of possible GPU detection, for now).

 ### Run
 To run Fetchcord run `fetchcord`

+### Configuration

+On Linux you can use the neofetch config file to:

+Show disk usage
+Battery level
+CPU temp
+Current CPU speed
+Font
+Theme
+And more

+default config path should be `~/.config/neofetch/config.conf`

 ## Arguments
 --nodistro, Don't show distro info.